alexanderchuranov/Metaresc/README.md

 of variable size.
 Size of the array in this case should provided as another field of the same structure.
 User may specify name of this field via structured resource of the pointer field.
-There are two options how to do this.
+There are two options how this could be done.
 1. User may specify name of the `size` field as a string and denote that type of the resource is a `"string"`.
 Sample declaration as
 follows: